Hraph/netBOTify/README.md

 // Create a worker
 let worker = new Netbotify.Worker({
-    uri: "http://localhost:8000/" // Server uri to connect to });
+    uri: "http://localhost:8000/", // Server uri to connect to
+    autoConnect: false // Auto-connect to server (default: true) });

+cli.connect(); // In case of autoConnect: false

 // Add task content on launch
 worker.onLaunchTask((server: any) => {